Kim Perrot: Death and legacy

 Perrot succumbed to her illness on August 19, 1999.
 The cancer had metastasized to Perrot's brain.
 She underwent surgery and radiation treatments to eradicate the tumors in her head, but declined chemotherapy recommended by her doctors.
 Perrot went to Mexico to seek alternative methods to battle cancer.
-Many attribute her death to that move—but metastasized lung cancer gave her no chance of survival with conventional medicine.
 In Mexico, she was joined by Cooper.
 Two days before her death, she took a Medevac flight back to Houston from Tijuana, with Cooper and members of the Perrot family flying along.
 She was the first active player in the WNBA to die.

 After her death, the Comets went on to win a third straight WNBA title in 1999, and a tearful Cooper celebrated what the team called "#3 for #10".
 She was posthumously awarded a third championship ring and her #10 jersey was retired, thus making her the first player in league history to have her number retired.
 The WNBA subsequently renamed their sportsmanship award the Kim Perrot Sportsmanship Award in her honor.

 Comets fans raised money to create "Kim's Place", an area at the MD Anderson Cancer Center in Houston where kids with cancer can play games, sports, and relax.
 Also, the "Kim Perrot Leadership Award" was created by the Houston Can!
 Academy (a charter school for at risk youth).
 While ill with cancer, Perrot had made many public appearances and given motivational speeches, mostly at schools.

 Perrot is buried at the Our Lady of the Assumption Cemetery in Carencro, Louisiana.